tacoda/tacoda.github.io/content/posts/introduction-to-gleam.md

 ## What is this "OTP" thing?

-> **OTP:** Open Telecom Protocol
+> **OTP:** Open Telecom Platform

-The Open Telecom Protocol (OTP), is a collection of middleware, libraries, and tools that are commonly used on the BEAM which leverage the strengths of the platform.
+The Open Telecom Platform (OTP), is a collection of middleware, libraries, and tools that are commonly used on the BEAM which leverage the strengths of the platform.
 One example of functionality found in OTP is a Supervisor.
 A Supervisor is a common pattern on the BEAM which uses one process to manage other processes.
 The OTP Supervisor is the analog of the object-oriented Observer pattern.

 ## In essence, it is a concurrent runtime that provides fault-tolerance and distribution out of the box.